AY2526S2-CS2103T-F12-2/tp/docs/UserGuide.md

 * `FILE_PATH` is the path to a valid JSON file previously exported from CampusLink (or any file in the same format).
 * The import is **additive** — your current contacts are never removed or overwritten.
+* Newly imported contacts will be stacked **on top** of all current contacts, preserving their relative order from the imported file.
 * Contacts with the same name as an existing contact are considered duplicates and are skipped.
 * After import, the result message shows how many contacts were added and how many were skipped.